Protein-Based Foods to Eat on a Low-Carb Diet

 - Peppers – All

 Some people unnecessarily worry about whether vegetables contain too many carbs.
-Due to the high fiber content, most of these vegetables have tiny amounts of digestible carbohydrate.
+Due to the high fibre content, most of these vegetables have tiny amounts of digestible carbohydrate.

 On balance, it’s also possible to fit the higher carb root vegetables into a low-carb diet too (like sweet potatoes).
 However, be aware that these should be eaten moderately (depending on how low-carb you want to be).